 When content is shared with a participant, a new folder is created under the participating administrator's folder.
 This folder is used to import the content and store the items, which are then shared with the group associated with the collaboration workspace.
 The folder is named based on the collaboration name.

 Share web apps

-ArcGIS Enterprise 10.7 organizations can share web apps with other ArcGIS Enterprise 10.7 organizations and ArcGIS Online organizations participating in a collaboration.
-ArcGIS Online organizations cannot share web apps with ArcGIS Enterprise organizations at this time.
-Web apps can be shared in the following ways:
+ArcGIS Enterprise participants can share web apps with other ArcGIS Enterprise participants and with ArcGIS Online.
+ArcGIS Online organizations cannot share web apps with ArcGIS Enterprise organizations.
+The following web apps can be shared with collaboration participants:

 When you share web maps that contain hosted layers with collaboration participants, corresponding web map items are created in the collaboration.
-You should also share any related items for the hosted layers in the web map and source data that created those layers to the collaboration group.
+You should also share any related items for the hosted layers in the web map and source data that created those layers with the collaboration group.
 For example, if you share a web map with a hosted feature layer published from a shapefile, share the hosted feature layer and shapefile with the group associated with the collaboration workspace.
 That way, collaboration participants receive a copy of the web map, a copy of the hosted feature layer, and a copy of the original shapefile.

 Share ArcGIS Server services